GSAPP-CDP/colloquium-1-2023/README.md

 Browse to <http://localhost:8080/> or use the URL outputted by `yarn start`.

+Sometimes this fails with some obscure errors about the passthrough copy.
+In this case, one troubleshooting step is to completely remove the `_site` folder with `rm -rf _site` and try generating the site again.

 ## Deployment

 This repository is automatically deployed to GitHub Pages whenever a new commit is pushed to the